Quality work for student

 The objective of auditing is to support higher education institutions in the development of quality management systems that conform to the principles of European quality assurance, and thus to demonstrate that Finland has well-functioning and consistent quality assurance both in higher education institutions and at the national level.

-The Finnish Education Evaluation Centre, FINEEC, evaluated the Quality Management System of the University of Eastern Finland on 13–15 December 2016.
+The Finnish Education Evaluation Centre, FINEEC, has evaluated the Quality Management System of the University of Eastern Finland on 13 - 15 December 2016.
 The audit was an international audit, which means that the audit team had also foreign quality experts as members, and that the language of the audit was English.
 In the audit, the university's staff members, students and representatives of stakeholders were interviewed on a broad basis.
+You can find the Audit report here.

-Further information about the university's FINEEC audit is available on the audit website, which can be accessed via these quality websites.
+Further information about the university's FINEEC audit 2016 is available on the audit website, which are under these quality websites.